openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		}
 	}

-This code handles adding the mouse position to the polyline (and only does so when the mouse has moved a certain threshold amount away from the last point we added to the polyline).
-Last thing to do is draw our polyline in the `draw` function:
+This code handles adding the mouse position to the polyline, but only does so when the mouse has moved a certain threshold amount (`minDistance`) away from the last point we added to the polyline.
+The last thing to do is draw our polyline using the following code in our `draw()` function:

 	ofBackground(0);
 	ofSetLineWidth(2);
 	ofSetColor(255,100,0);
 	currentPolyline.draw();

-So you have a super basic pen.
-Hooray?
-Maybe it is a little too blocky for your tastes?
+Now we have a super basic drawing tool.
+Maybe it is a little too blocky for our tastes?
 The polyline is made up of straight line segments at the moment...so let's change that by using `curveTo`.

-In `mousePressed`, instead of `currentPolyline.addVertex(x, y);`, try:
+In `mousePressed`, instead of `currentPolyline.addVertex(x, y)`, 	try:

 	currentPolyline.curveTo(x, y); // Necessary duplicate for first point when using curveTo currentPolyline.curveTo(x, y);

-In `update`, instead of `currentPolyline.addVertex(mousePos);`, use `currentPolyline.curveTo(mousePos);`.
+In `update`, instead of `currentPolyline.addVertex(mousePos)`, 	use `currentPolyline.curveTo(mousePos)`.

-And lastly, in `mouseReleased`, add `currentPolyline.curveTo(x, y);` inside your if statement.
+Lastly, in `mouseReleased()`, let's add `currentPolyline.curveTo(x, y)` inside our if statement.
 This provides our necessary duplicate of our last point.

-Your lines should be slightly more attractive (or in the case of my awful mouse control, much more attractive).
-Now you've got a basic polyline drawing program, but you don't have the ability to save your polylines.
-For that, we will turn to something called a `vector`.
+Our lines should be slightly more attractive (or in the case of my awful mouse control, much more attractive).
+Now we've got a basic polyline drawing program, but we don't have the ability to save our polylines.
+For that we will turn to something called a `vector`.
+C++ `vector`s are very similar to `array`s in other languages.

 This isn't the same kind of vector that we talked about earlier in the context of `of2Vecf`. **[Note: need to explain vector]**

-So we can use a `vector <ofPolylines>` to save our polyline brush strokes.
+We can use a `vector <ofPolylines>` to save our polyline brush strokes.
 When we finish a stroke, we want to add the polyline to our vector.
-So in the if statement inside of `mouseReleased`, let's add:
+So in the if statement inside of `mouseReleased()`, let's add:

 	polylines.push_back(currentPolyline);

 Then we can draw our saved polylines in a different color than our current polyline.
-So your `draw` function should look like this:
+So our `draw` function should look like this:

 	ofBackground(0);
 	ofSetLineWidth(2);